Durdane series: Plot summary

-In the third and final volume, Etzwane learns - the hard way - that the invaders were the creation of an alien race known as the Asutra, who designed these caricatures of humanity in a first assay at biological warfare against the peoples of Durdane.
+In the third and final volume, Etzwane learns—the hard way—that the invaders were the creation of an alien race known as the Asutra, who designed these caricatures of humanity in a first attempt at biological warfare against the peoples of Durdane.
 Since the Roguskhoi are all males, they can only reproduce by sexual intercourse with human women, and they are insanely lustful.
 The resulting "imps" have no genetic relationship to the human mother, who is a host only.
 This process, by design, also renders the woman sterile.

 The trilogy is set in the same broad Gaean Reach milieu of many of Vance's books.
 Like most of his work, it is full of color, ornately bizarre cultures and heroic adventure.

 Publication history

 The Durdane trilogy was originally published in The Magazine of Fantasy and Science Fiction, in six parts, two per novel, between February 1971 and June 1973: